-A slug is the part that follows your website address in the URL.
+A slug is that part which follows your website address in the URL (permalink).
 So if your address is www.myblog.com, then anything after the forward-slash (/) is the slug.

 Let’s say you have a page on your site www.myblog.com/my-page.
 Then, “my-page” is the slug of this page.